 If the file does not seem to have the Embed Document option available, you may need to increase sharing settings within Google Drive to ‘anyone with the link may view’, or higher.

-To embed Google Drive Folders or video/image file types, you will require the premium or enterprise version of the plugin.
-You will be notified if that is the case for your selected file.
+To embed Google Drive Folders you will require the premium or enterprise version of the plugin.
+You will be notified if that is the case for your selected folder.
 There are many extra options when embedding folders in the relevant plugin versions – see more here.

 How does the plugin respect Google Drive sharing settings?